xxpac/paterm/ROADMAP.md

 ## Wanted contributions

 Strategic areas where help is welcome.
-Pick something and propose an approach in Discord or via an issue first.
+Pick something and propose an approach in a Discussion or via an issue first.

 - **Regression tests.** Add focused coverage for bug fixes and critical PTY, security, and native-boundary invariants.
 - **Measured performance work.** Profile first and propose focused changes that preserve startup time, bundle size, memory use, and hot-path latency.